You are here

 Credential Type refers to the kind of completion certificate the student attained after completing high school.

-*New for 2018-19 SY A CTE Concentrator is a secondary student in grade 11 or 12 who has completed (passed) a minimum of two CTE courses within a career pathway (career cluster) and who is enrolled in continuing CTE course(s) in that career pathway for the current reporting year OR who completed (passed) three CTE courses in a career pathway (career cluster) but is not enrolled in a CTE course for the reporting year.
+A CTE Concentrator is a secondary student in grade 11 or 12 who has completed (passed) a minimum of two CTE courses within a career pathway (career cluster) and who is enrolled in continuing CTE course(s) in that career pathway during their time in high school.

-*New for 2018-19 SY A student is a CTE participant if the student was enrolled in one or more CTE courses in the reporting year and passed or failed at least one CTE course.
+A student is a CTE participant if the student was enrolled in one or more CTE courses in the reporting year and completed (passed) at least one CTE course.

 Reporting Disability is indicated in the pupil’s individualized education plan (IEP) or individualized service plan (ISP).
 Only one primary reportable disability can be submitted to WISEdata.
 The impairment that is most disabling shall be reported as the primary reportable disability.